 The word pupil(s) should also be used when referring to children of primary age.

 The word student(s) should be used when referring only to young people at secondary or sixth form level.
-The word student(s) should not be used to refer to children of primary age.
+The word student(s) should not be used to refer to only children of primary age.

 Always use double quotation marks when an individual is being quoted.
 Single quotation marks should be used for a nested quote (a quote within a quote).